-Following the 12-month initial warranty period provided by each installer, Solar Options for Schools Ltd will subcontract these services as required by either entering into medium-term O&M agreements with contractors via an open market exercise or paying subcontractors to deliver the services as and when required.
+Following the 12-month initial warranty period provided by each installer, Solar Options for Schools Ltd will subcontract these services as and when required by entering into medium-term O&M agreements with subcontractors via an open market exercise or paying subcontractors to deliver the services as and when required.

-Main contracts
+Main contracts continued...